AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/adobe-applications/analytics.md

 ### Select data

 The **[!UICONTROL Analytics source add data]** step provides you with a list of [!DNL Analytics] report suite data to create a source connection with.

 A report suite can be ingested using only a single active dataflow.
 It cannot be used in multiple dataflows.
-Furthermore, a report suite must belong to the same region as the Platform sandbox instance in which the source connection is being created.
+Furthermore, a report suite must belong to the same region as the Platform sandbox instance in which the source connection is being created in.
 A report suite that is not selectable has already been ingested, either in this sandbox or in a different sandbox.

-To create an [!DNL Analytics] source connection, select a report suite and then select **[!UICONTROL Next]** to proceed.
+Multiple in-bound connections can be made to bring multiple report suites into the same sandbox.
+If the report suites have differing schemas for variables (such as eVars or events), they should be mapped to specific fields in the custom field groups and avoid data conflicts using [Data Prep](../../../../../data-prep/ui/mapping.md).
+Report suites can only be added to a single sandbox.

 >[!NOTE]
 >
->Multiple in-bound connections can be made to bring multiple report suites into the same sandbox.
-If the report suites have differing schemas for variables (such as eVars or events), they should be mapped to specific fields using [Data Prep](../../../../../data-prep/ui/mapping.md).
-Report suites can only be added to a single sandbox.
+>Data from multiple report suites can be enabled for Real-time Customer Data Profile only if there are no data conflicts, such as two custom properties (eVars, lists and props) that have different meaning, cannot be mapped to the same attribute in the XDM.

+To create an [!DNL Analytics] source connection, select a report suite and then select **[!UICONTROL Next]** to proceed.

 ![](../../../../images/tutorials/create/analytics/add-data.png)